Ennerdale Water

 Access to the lake is via the A5086 road between Cockermouth and Egremont and the turn off for the lake is signposted.
 The village of Ennerdale Bridge marks the start of the access road itself, which becomes a narrow winding mainly single track road with passing places.
 There are two car parks available from this road, Bleach Green near Broadmoor forest at the beginning of the lake, and Bowness Knott at the end of the road.

 It is possible to walk around the entire lake by starting at either of the two car parks and following the path that generally sticks to the shore.
 This walk is around 6.5 miles in length and most of it is along a fairly flat path, although on the southwest side of the lake around Anglers Crag you may need to do a small amount of scrambling.
+I started the walk from Bleach Green Car Park as the parking is currently free whereas Bowness Knott has recently introduced a pay and display system (although the pay machine is often not working).
+From the car park head out of the back on the track towards the lake.
+This takes you to the weir, feeding overflow water into the River Ehen.
+You can walk either direction around the lake but I chose clockwise, so crossed the metal bridge over the River Ehen and through the wooded area.

 Getting There: